rocket-pool/RPIPs/RPIPs/RPIP-77.md

 ## Abstract

-This proposal specifies a future Smartnode update will by default set minipools managed via Smartnode to use the latest delegate smart contract and remove supported Smartnode configuration options for setting older delegate implementations.
+This proposal specifies a future Smart Node update will by default set minipools managed via Smart Node to use the latest delegate smart contract and remove supported Smart Node configuration options for setting older delegate implementations.
 The intent is to improve protocol-wide consistency among minipools, enable pDAO approved minipool changes, and remove some technical blockers to future enforcement mechanisms (including, but not limited to, forced exits of persistently underperforming minipools).

 ## Motivation